kailash-manasarovar/statement/docs/timeline/2023/october.md

 - Piano classes are good and Paqui does a good job of pretending she's neutral.
 - I like her teaching style.
 It's a breath of fresh air after Maria.

-### Cannabis bar right outside the conservatory

-- Sometimes when we are sitting in choir class, the room fills with the smell of cannabis.
-- It's coming from the shop that's just opened right outside the conservatory where 100s of kids and their parents visit every day.
-- I find it strange that the town would allow this.
-- Salva often closes the windows because of the strong smell.

 ## October 7th 2023